Dudley Canal: Route

 From Windmill End Junction, Line No. 2 continues towards the closed Lapal Tunnel.
 This was once an area of industry, but most of it has gone, to be replaced by housing estates, light industrial units, and playing fields.
 At the northern end of Gosty Tunnel, a layby marks the site when a tug was once kept to pull barges through the tunnel.
 Beyond lies Hawne Basin, refurbished as a marina after its use as a railway interchange ceased in 1967.
 The head of navigation is just beyond the basin entrance.
-Much of the remaining route to the tunnel mouth is traceable, and the Lapal Tunnel Trust have carried out some restoration, as they have also done on the section from the eastern portal to the Worcester and Birmingham Canal at Selly Oak.
+Much of the remaining route to the tunnel mouth is traceable, and the Lapal Canal Trust have carried out some restoration, as they have also done on the section from the eastern portal to the Worcester and Birmingham Canal at Selly Oak.